 Determining whether an essential oil is safe will boil down to its terpene profile and the quality of the product.
-While the U.S. market for essential oils is growing, it’s still vital that consumers do thorough research before putting anything into their bodies.
+While the U.S. market for essential oils is growing, consumers should still do research before putting anything into their bodies.

-Once consumers have ascertained that the essential oil they want to ingest is safe and the company they’re purchasing from is credible and trustworthy, the next step is to figure out the best way to take it.
+Once consumers know the essential oil they want to ingest is safe and the company they’re purchasing from is trustworthy, the next step is to figure out the best way to take it.

 1. Dilute, dilute, dilute!